-May 29th: Guided Birding Hike @ Mule Creek trail, Teller County, 7:00am-9:30am.
-I stumbled upon this Montane Gem last year!
+May 28th: Guided Birding Hike @ Mule Creek trail, Teller County, $15/participant, 7:00am-9:30am.
+I stumbled upon this Montane Gem a few years ago!
 It is a steep sided canyon with Mule Creek running through it and a great diversity of birds.
-Last year’s highlights included Olive-sided Flycatcher singing, Red-naped Sapsucker, Clark’s Nutcracker & Red Crossbill!
+Previous years’ highlights included Olive-sided Flycatcher singing, Red-naped Sapsucker, Clark’s Nutcracker, Western Tanager & Red Crossbill!

-June 5th: Guided Birding Hike at Venetucci Farm, 7:00am-9:30am.
-This is still for me my favorite place to hear birds singing in Colorado!
+Venetucci is still for me my favorite place to hear birds singing in Colorado!
 Early in the nesting season, the singing is loudest and most frequent, a great opportunity to brush up on bird songs.

 HAVE A SAFE AND HAPPY JULY.
-HAVE BINOCULARS WILL TRAVEL IS ON VACATION TO DINOSAUR NATIONAL MONUMENT AND TO POINTS BEYOND TO THE NORTHWEST!
+HAVE BINOCULARS WILL TRAVEL IS ON VACATION!!

 BACK IN AUGUST: STAY TUNED FOR NEW DATES

-To Register: Please email David Rudin: email@example.com, and provide date, number of participants and names.
-Please note my only compensation is participant fees (sponsored outings being the exception).
+To Register: Please email David Rudin: firstname.lastname@example.org, and provide date, number of participants and names.
 Payment will be due the morning of the event payable by check made out to David Rudin or Cash (Exact Change please).
 Hikes will go rain or shine.

 Cost: $12/adult, $10/college student, $7/children (children 5 and under are free), unless noted otherwise.